 How to Stay Active

 You don’t have to train for the Special Olympics or take up long-distance running as part of the England Athletics team – although you could if you wanted to!
-You also don’t have to wait until January to take part in an activity or change another element of your lifestyle.
 Even the smallest of changes now can start to reap rewards in a matter of weeks.

 Having a disability, whether it is visible to other people or not, may have stopped you in the past, but please don’t let it stop you in the future.
-A member of the MyLiferaft team was invited to attend the National Junior Games at Stoke Mandeville Stadium a few weeks ago with Wheelpower and was amazed at the different activities that are now available and the positive almost electrical atmosphere.
-See their website for more information.
+A member of the MyLiferaft team was invited to attend the National Junior Games at Stoke Mandeville Stadium last year and was amazed at the different activities that are now available and the positive, almost electric, atmosphere!

 Staying Active also doesn’t have to mean you build up a sweat!
 Walking and gardening have both been recognised as having great benefits to both your physical and mental well-being, and being outside is an added bonus – even with our Autumn weather approaching!
 There is no sport that isn’t available to people with a disability; Some of the lower impact sports you might consider include yoga, pilates, swimming, aqua aerobics & bowls.